You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 19. Paulista Bumble Bee

-The Paulista Bumble Bee is one of the twenty types of black bees that have been identified.
+The Paulista Bumble Bee is one of the twenty types of black bees identified.
 It is a member of the Bombus genus and is endemic to Brazil.

-The Paulista Bumble Bee’s behavior is similar to other species in this genus, but its orange-yellow striped abdomen is a differentiating characteristic from these species.
+The Paulista Bumble Bee’s behavior is similar to other species in this genus, but its orange-yellow striped abdomen is a differentiating characteristic from that of these species.

 It produces honey, pollinates flowers for their nectar, and feeds on plant pollen.
 The Paulista Bumble Bee is also active during winter when temperatures reach below 12 degrees Celsius.

-Unlike other types of black bees, they cannot live in cold climates because they rely heavily on insect food sources.
+Unlike other black bees, they cannot live in cold climates because they rely heavily on insect food sources.

-Due to climate change and environmental stressors, the Paulista Bumble Bee population is dwindling at an alarming rate.
+Due to climate change and environmental stressors, the Paulista Bumble Bee population is dwindling alarmingly.

 20. Spiny-Legged Stingless Bee

 This type of bee lives in the rainforest and is not aggressive.
-It has a very long tongue to gather nectar from flowers.
+It has a very long tongue that gathers nectar from flowers.
 The Spiny-Legged Stingless Bee is the long-tongued honeybee or just honeybee.

 They are non-aggressive, have a long tongue, live in the rainforest, and are found mainly on the eastern side of Australia.
 There are only about 20 types of black bees we know about!